Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 });
 ```

-Note that only _an existing public GitHub repository_ can be reviewed and user can review the same repository _only once_.
+Note that only _an existing public GitHub repository_ can be reviewed and a user can review the same repository _only once_.
 You don't have to handle these error cases, but the error payload includes specific codes and messages for these errors.
 You can try out your implementation by reviewing one of your own public repositories or any other public repository.

 The review form should be accessible through the app bar.
 Create a tab to the app bar with a label "Create a review".
 This tab should only be visible to users who have signed in.
 You will also need to define a route for the review form.